manny-serrano/Final350Project/README.md

 ## Overview

-Connects an OV7670 camera module to the VGA port on the Nexys A7 board to display a live grayscale video feed currently.
+Connects an OV7670 camera module to the VGA port on the Nexys A7 board to display a live RGB video feed (RGB565 captured, converted to 12-bit VGA).

 ## What It Does